• Disease Overview

 Anti-inflammatory medications and physical therapy can help to reduce or improve mobility issues and pain associated with joint disease.
 Surgery may be necessary for the removal of nodules in the hand.

 Following an initial diagnosis, it is recommended that a developmental assessment be performed and appropriate occupational, physical, speech and feeding therapies be instituted.
-Periodic reassessments and adjustment of services should be provided with all children.
+Periodic reassessments and adjustment of services should be provided to affected children.
 A developmental pediatrician can help with management of behavioral issues and medication considerations.

 • < Previous section